work-capital/authentication-poc/README.md

-# SecurityTest

-A demo to test authentication
+# SecurityTest - A demo to test authentication

-To test the standard Guardian authentication just go to localhost:4000/users/new note that authorization levels were not implemented in this demo
+To test the standard Guardian authentication just go to localhost:4000/users/new *note that authorization levels were not implemented in this demo

 The API authentication can be accessed with the following commands